-In fiscal 2019 the Corporation (the Lessor) entered into a lease with the Government of Yukon (the Lessee) for approximately 97 square feet of office space located in the Dawson City Hospital.
+In fiscal 2022 the Corporation (the Lessor) amended a lease from fiscal 2019 with the Government of Yukon (the Lessee) for approximately 97 square feet of office space located in the Dawson City Hospital.
 This lease is recorded at the exchange amount which approximates fair value.

-In fiscal 2019 the Corporation (the Lessor) entered into a lease with the Government of Yukon (the Lessee) for approximately 147 square feet of office space located in the Dawson City Hospital.
+In fiscal 2022 the Corporation (the Lessor) amended a lease from fiscal 2019 with the Government of Yukon (the Lessee) for approximately 147 square feet of office space located in the Dawson City Hospital.
 This lease is recorded at the exchange amount which approximates fair value.